 Now let’s look at the Egyptian example, remember, with Egyptian we start from the right:

 In short, you will not see these characters a lot, unless you’re reading the Qur'an or children’s books.
 You don’t really need them anyways.

 Remember that letters start from right to left, so to be able to decipher the words you need to start with the first letter on the right.
 For example the word تایلند, it starts from right with

 I hope you enjoyed this lesson about the alphabet in Egyptian.
 I recommend visiting the Egyptian keyboard to practice.
-If you have any question about this lesson please contact me here.
+Please check out our main menu here for more lessons: homepage.
 The next lesson is below.

 Inspirational Quote: All our dreams can come true, if we have the courage to pursue them.
 Walt Disney